aqjune-aws/cav25-artifact/README.md

     make proofs-cav25 -j
     ```

     > Mac users: as for the tutorial, try `make proofs-cav25 -j2` if any error occurs.
-Execution time may take hours without multi-threading.
+Execution time may take many more hours without multi-threading.

     By running the benchmark above, 19 proofs are machine checked: